skysqlinc/terraform-provider-skysql-beta/docs/index.md

 ## Automated Installation (Recommended)

-The Terraform Provider for SkySQL WILL BE listed on the [Terraform Registry](https://registry.terraform.io/providers/mariadb-corporation/skysql/).
+The Terraform Provider for SkySQL **WILL BE** listed on the [Terraform Registry](https://registry.terraform.io/providers/mariadb-corporation/skysql-beta/).
-For now, use the described procedure below.

 ### Configure the Terraform Configuration Files